737R15/instabot.pyV2/README.md

+# In My Repo
+1. liked medias saving to sqlite3
+1. followed usernames saving to sqlite3
+1. Doesn't try to like again and time saving.
+1. Dosn't follow a person again.

+## In Progress
+1. not liked 400 error

 # InstaBot

 > Toolkit for building automated Instagram bots without direct access to the Instagram API or passsing through the review process.